Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Quantum Fields

 \subsection{Coherent states}

-In the previous parts, we studied the photon number states.
-Here, we concisely contemplate the scenario that the forward wave before the temporal discontinuity is a coherent state $\vert\alpha\rangle$ described as
+In the previous subsections, we studied the situation where the forward input mode is in the number state $\ket{n}$.
+Here, we concisely look into the scenario in which the forward mode before the temporal discontinuity is in the coherent state